quickwit-oss/tutorials/simple-lambda-stack/README.md

 In this tutorial, we will index logs from the HDFS logs datasets (link) and the provided config index-config.yaml.

 ## Deploy Quickwit Lambda Stack

-First delete all objects in the S3 buckets created for this stack.

 Then run: